 on-starter solenoid

-- Firstly, secure your vehicle using chokes on both the front and back tires.
+1. First, secure your vehicle using chokes on the front and back tires.
 Then, disconnect your car’s negative battery terminal.

-- Secondly, lift your car using the stock jar to a height where you have enough space to get underneath.
+2. Secondly, lift your car using the stock jar to a height with enough space to get underneath.
 Additionally, add a jack stand near the jacking point for extra security.

-- Subsequently, remove the starter motor carefully by unbolting it from your engine.
-For remote-mounted solenoids, you will need to unbolt them for their specific installation area.
+4. Subsequently, remove the starter motor carefully by unbolting it from your engine.
+You will need to unbolt remote-mounted solenoids for their specific installation area.

 3-pole starter solenoid vs. 4-pole starter solenoid